Skip to content

 So, how can we make customization easier?

-The answer lies in CSS variables (also known as CSS custom properties).
+The answer is CSS variables (also known as CSS custom properties).

-CSS variables give you more flexibility and control over your styles, and when combined with TailwindCSS, they allow for powerful theming options and easier maintenance.
+CSS variables give and control over styles, and when combined with TailwindCSS, they are a powerful approach to theming while making maintenance easier.

 Adding CSS Variables to Your Tailwind Config

-There are several ways to use CSS variables in a theme's tailwind.config.js
+There are several ways to use CSS variables in a Tailwind v3 themes tailwind.config.js as described below.

 It’s reliable and has broad browser support, making it the most common choice.